-SARDU (Shardana Antivirus Rescue Disk Utility) is another Windows and Linux based multiboot USB Creator.
+SARDU (Shardana Antivirus Rescue Disk Utility) is Windows and Linux based multiboot USB Creator.
 The utility can also be used to create a multiboot CD or DVD.
 It enables you to create a multiboot UFD containing your basic essential utilities, antivirus, Live Linux, and Windows 11, 10, 8, 7, XP Installers.
 On top of that, this bootable USB software offers the built in ability to defragment your USB Drive, and burn an ISO to CD or DVD.

-SARDU is another Multiboot USB Creator Tool
+SARDU is Multiboot USB Creator Tool

-SARDU is another neat USB boot maker software tool created by Davide Costa.
+SARDU is neat USB boot maker software tool created by Davide Costa.
 It can be used to create a multiboot USB drive or DVD housing various Live Linux bootable operating systems, Windows setup installers, offline antivirus scanners and other utility tools.
 Here are its most commonly known features:

 - Multiple USB Windows Setup Installers: Can be used to store and run the most widely used Windows Installers from one single USB.